hanishkvc/prgs-docs-spreadsheetkvc/README.md

 Fixed the odd slow navigation towards right or down direction of very large spreadsheets.
 This was due to me dumping in those two direction navigation logics.
 ALso commented/removed full me print in general.

 ### 20200909IST0955 - GauriGaneshaToOnamToTeachersDayRelease

-[TODO] New Cell Content Interpretation Logic
+Consolidate all cell content evaluations to depend on nvalue_key for the core/highlevel interpretation irrespective of from where cell content needs to be used i.e be it cdraw_data->value_Key, or be it cdata_update or anywhere else.
+Inturn a new and potentially simplified from user perspective cell content interpretation now implemented in nvalue_key.

+	If no data (inc empty string) then return 0 (where numeric value expected, else return "" string).

-	If entered cell content starts with
+	If starts with =,  then do the internal =expression evaluation of same.

-	a alphabet or space or textquote then treat it has a text and put full within textquotes, if not already in place.

-	a + or - sign or number, then treat it has a numeric.
+	if starts with numeric or starts with + or - then python eval it for a numeric.

-		If user wants to treat as it has text, then they need to add textquote
+		If user wants to treat as it has text, then they need to add textquote.

-	a = symbol, then treat as a expression to be evaluated.

-	Text field shown will not have quote unless its required like the 1st char is not a alphabet.
+		No need to prefix numbers with =.

+	Else return as is as a string.

+		Anything starting with alphabet or space or textquote or anything not matching above is treated as text.

+Also the internal/program evaluation of =expression remains in the nvalue_expr (previous \_nvalue)

 [TODO] Expand ~ at begin of path (os.path.expanduser)